-The graduate certificate in STEM master teacher provides licensed K-12 educators with an opportunity to expand their skills and methods for engaging students in rich, powerful STEM (science, technology, engineering, and mathematics) learning experiences.
-The establishment of this 12-credit certificate coincides with adoption of the Next Generation Science Standards and Common Core State Standards for Mathematics and addresses the anticipated professional development needs of school districts adopting these new standards.
+The graduate certificate in STEM master teacher provides K-12 educators with an opportunity to expand their skills and methods for engaging students in rich, powerful STEM (science, technology, engineering, and mathematics) learning experiences.
+This 12-credit certificate program develops teacher understanding of curriculum and instruction that is integrated across STEM disciplines, and allows their students to participate in the practices of the STEM disciplines.

 Visit the program website for additional information.

 The following requirements must be fulfilled: 12 credits, including 9 credits in required courses and a 3-credit elective course.